The Ultimate Lingerie Terminology Guide – What’s What, and How to Rock It

 Crotchless Panties

 Crotchless panties will turn up the heat!
 You can usually find these hiding out in sex shops in the lingerie section!
-Many women crotchless lingerie to be surprisingly comfortable.
-This comes from two aspects: firstly, there’s reduced risk of irritation since there’s no fabric chafing against sensitive areas, & secondly, it offers better breathability.
+Many women find crotchless lingerie to be surprisingly comfortable.
+Firstly, there’s a reduced risk of irritation as there’s no fabric chafing against sensitive areas, and secondly, it offers breathability.
 It’s basically like going commando while still wearing underwear.
-But that is not all!
-From a visual perspective, they’re undeniably striking, a bold & daring choice that reveals everything, leaving nothing to the imagination.
-You can find so many cutes ones too, with delightful design options like a bow on the butt!
-Cheeky!

 Garters

 Garters, garters, garters.
-These little numbers have had a *moment* in the wedding industry for decades but there is more to them!
+These little numbers have had a *moment* in the wedding industry for decades…. but there’s more to them!

-The garter was originally made as a practical accessory designed to hold up stockings, in the late Middle Ages.
-In modern times, they’ve evolved with a range of designs allowing women to express their style.
+The garter was originally made as a practical accessory designed to hold up stockings in the late Middle Ages.
+In modern times, they’ve evolved, allowing women to express their style.

 There are also garter panties, which combine the sensuousness of lingerie with the practicality of garters to hold up stockings, & thigh garters, which can be worn as standalone accessories to add a hint of sensuality to any outfit.